-The OS loudspeaker should be mounted horizontally.
+The OS loudspeakers can be mounted either horizontally or vertically.
 The bracket knobs will keep the loudspeaker angled correctly in any position once they are tightened.
-You can choose from three mounting methods to attach the OS loudspeaker to the wall, ceiling, or other mounting surface.
+You can choose from three mounting methods to attach the loudspeaker to the wall, ceiling, or other mounting surface.